qbleuse/AWS-SAMUEL/Documentation/Usage/Run.md

 You may have problems packaging the game or launching the executable.
 Here is a list of problems and some solutions :
- - Unreal's Automation Tool does not work or Unreal Build Tool won't run did you compile the Engine? did you compile the associated tools ?
+ - Unreal's Automation Tool does not work or Unreal Build Tool won't run :

+did you compile the Engine? did you compile the associated tools ?

- - The line in the Game Instance will not compile did you add the GameliftServerSDK plugin in your .uproject and enabled it ? did you add it in your .Build.cs ?
+ - The line in the Game Instance will not compile :

+did you add the GameliftServerSDK plugin in your .uproject and enabled it ? did you add it in your .Build.cs ?

- - The server compiled but it crashes and won't run.
+ - The server compiled but it crashes and won't run :

 Did the OpenSSL libraries and gamelift libraries (dynamic and static libraries), are in the packaged server ?

 The InitSDK command may fail for now but it won't after setting upthe local gamelift.